MicrosoftDocs/fabric-docs/docs/data-engineering/microsoft-spark-utilities.md

 *mssparkutils.session.stop()* API stops the current interactive session asynchronously in the background, it stops the Spark session and release resources occupied by the session so they're available to other sessions in the same pool.

 > [!NOTE]
-> We don't recommend call language built-in APIs like *sys.exit* in Scala or *sys.exit()* in Python in your code, because such APIs just kill the interpreter process, leaving the Spark session alive and the resources not released.
+> We don't recommend calling language built-in APIs like *sys.exit* in Scala or *sys.exit()* in Python in your code, because such APIs just kill the interpreter process, leaving the Spark session alive and the resources not released.

 ## File mount and unmount